zzeroo/libmodbus-vala/README.md

 # libmodbus-vala

-This are the vala bindings for the lates libmodbus (3.1.2).
+These are the vala bindings for the latest libmodbus (3.1.2).

-This package is not a fork but heavy inspired by [bytes modbus-vala][1] project.
+This package is not a fork but heavy inspired by the [bytes modbus-vala][1] project.

 ## Steps to generate the `.vapi` file

 First you have to checkout and install [libmodbus][2].
-I prever compiling from source but this is up to you.
+I prefer compiling from source but this is up to you.

 ```